opendocsg/opendoc-supreme-court-practice-directions-2021/PART-19-Bankruptcy and Winding Up Matters.md

 (1) The format of all orders made in applications taken out in proceedings by way of writ of summons under Part X of the Women’s Charter (Cap.
 353) on or after 1 April 2006 shall comply with Form 32 of Appendix A of the Family Justice Courts Practice Directions.
 Orders made in proceedings commenced by way of petition under Part X of the Women’s Charter shall comply with Form 24 of the Women’s Charter (Matrimonial Proceedings) Rules 2003 (S 167/2003).

 (2) Paragraphs 41 and 42 shall be applicable to an application for a Mareva injunction and a search order.
 The orders of Court for such applications shall contain the text set out in Forms 6, 7 and 8 of Appendix A of these Practice Directions.

-## 142. Appeals on ancillary matters in Divorce Proceedings, Custody Matters or Section 17A(2) Supreme Court of Judicature Act Proceedings filed before 1 October 2014

 (1) Appeals against ﬁnal orders made by the District Judge in chambers on ancillary matters in divorce proceedings under the Women’s Charter (Cap.
 353), custody proceedings under the Guardianship of Infants Act (Cap.
 122), or section 17A(2) proceedings, which are ﬁled before 1 October 2014, shall be heard and determined by the High Court before 2 January 2021 or the General Division on or after 2 January 2021, and are governed by Order 55C of the Rules of Court.
 In practice, the District Judges furnish grounds of decision within 8 weeks of the ﬁling of the notice of appeal although the furnishing of grounds of decision is not a requirement under the Rules of Court.